AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/analytics.md

 ### Additional Data-Sending Options

-In the previous two sections you have made two requests, one with additional data and one without.
+In the previous two exercises you made two requests, one with additional data and one without.
 However, what if you want to send multiple data points to Analytics with a screen or state load?
 Below are two options.

 #### Option 1: Multiple Key/Value Pairs